Adventure to Awaken

 I booked a two-week camping tour with Chameleon Safaris departing from Windhoek, which included travel to the north to safari through Etosha National Park.

 You could book just this southern itinerary with them, or rent a 4x4 Toyota Hilux with a rooftop tent and drive it yourself in a week.
 However, the roads in Namibia are notorious for flat tires and few passersby.
+(Rentals typically give you two spares and many self-drivers use both.
+They also recommend adding on a satellite phone to your rental in case of emergency.)
 I don't recommend a self-drive Namibia trip for solo travelers.

 While I did love the safari in Etosha, I thought that the southern portion of the trip included more of the iconic Namibia stops.
 You might consider doing the southern route and tacking on a separate trip to Etosha.